 Although the Reserve Banks are separate legal entities, they collaborate on the delivery of certain services to achieve greater efficiency and effectiveness.
 This collaboration takes the form of centralized operations and product or function offices that have responsibility for the delivery of certain services on behalf of the Reserve Banks.
-Various operational and management models are used and are supported by service agreements between the Reserve Banks.
+Various operational and management models are used and are supported by service agreements among the Reserve Banks.
 In some cases, costs incurred by a Reserve Bank for services provided to other Reserve Banks are not shared; in other cases, the Reserve Banks are reimbursed for costs incurred in providing services to other Reserve Banks.
-Major services provided by the Bank on behalf of the System for which the costs were not reimbursed by the other Reserve Banks include the National Service Desk and the Human Resource Technology Center.
+A major service provided by the Bank on behalf of the System for which the cost was not reimbursed by the other Reserve Banks involves operation of the Human Resource Technology Center.